zm6148/spike_sorting/README.md

 ![Image description](https://lh3.googleusercontent.com/LEtBmcLb1v78630GlJAHtVZisEdHhtlgiBgvJ3GlGzWpYphP1rKunXE7kboN76EKNeBJrlzO-uH4ToPi1VpUa1b9xNirefaxmPAkfmlXPj2WnhhI808ILlwuBJKffzqAb1e6FIDIBQ=w2400)

+It has
+1) Eigen value plot (guidance to how many clusters there may be for k-means)
+2) Top 2 PCA component plot for each classes
+3) Block average of possible classes
+4) Raster plot for neural firing event during one task window.

 This particular channel has two neural firing types that behave differently to stimuli.
 One is active during target onset, the other is active during noise masker.